 The filters are the most environmentally safe and are currently the best at eliminating the awesome smell from your room or grow space.

 Most carbon filters come in a wide range of sizes ranging from 4 -12 inches in circumference.
 They work in part with inline fans.

-The best way to find out what size of carbon filter and fans are required for your grow space is to determine the cubic feet of your grow space.
+The best way to find out what size of the carbon filter and fans are required for your grow space is to determine the cubic feet of your grow space.

 So here is how you determine the size required with a simple math equation that goes like this:

-Measure the length of growing space.
+Measure the length of the growing space.
 The width and height and then multiply them, for example; a 4×4 grow tent.4x4x6.5=104 CFM

 There are numerous ones on the market ranging from the low end to the high end.

 The average carbon filter will work and depend on your budget, usually, the more you spend, the longer they last because they use better quality parts.

 Here is a list of carbon filter sizes with the average cubic feet per minute (CFM):

 - 4 inch carbon filter with a 260 CFM max